-Tree Map: The Impact Of Logistics Industry Trends
+Tree Map reveals the Impact of the Top 10 Logistics Industry Trends

 The Tree Map below illustrates the top 10 logistics industry trends that will impact companies in 2021.
 The internet of things (IoT) plays a major role in the sector from establishing automated warehouses to tracking couriers and packages.
 Artificial intelligence (AI)-enabled platforms and solutions continuously learn several tedious logistics processes in order to start automating traditionally manual tasks.
 The easing of regulations around drones, and their usage, is set to boost not only last-mile delivery but also robotic applications for the industry as a whole.

-Global Startup Heat Map: Logistics Startups & Emerging Companies
+Global Startup Heat Map covers 901 Logistics Startups & Scaleups

 Top 10 Logistics Industry Trends in 2021